 PTSD is a flaw in perception that becomes embedded in the Mind when the PTSD trauma happens.
-When the trauma occurs, thoughts, sights, sound, and feelings become mixed with the feelings of terror, anger, rage, and or helplessness/guilt.
+When the injury occurs, thoughts, sights, sound, and feelings become mixed with the emotions of terror, anger, rage, and or helplessness and guilt.

 This “fight-or-flight” response is a typical reaction meant to protect a person from harm.
-Nearly everyone will experience a range of reactions after trauma, yet most people recover from initial symptoms naturally.
-Those who continue to experience problems often have PTSD and may feel stressed or frightened, even when they are not in danger.
+Nearly everyone will experience a range of reactions after trauma, but most people recover from initial symptoms.
+Those who continue to experience problems may have PTSD and may feel stressed or frightened, even when they are not in danger.